Paul Catania | December 15, 2025 | Car Accidents

-Per Florida’s public records, the only way one can verify if someone has car insurance in Tampa, FL, is directly by asking the driver or from a police report provided that the police are involved or even a request to the FLHSMV.
-Florida State requires each and every one of its drivers to carry minimum coverage; however, this does not rule out that after an accident, one may need to ascertain with certainty that the other party actually has insurance.
+Per Florida’s public records, the only way one can verify if someone has car insurance in Tampa, FL, is directly by asking the driver or from a police report provided that the police are involved, or even a request to the FLHSMV.
+Florida State requires each and every one of its drivers to carry minimum coverage; however, this does not rule out the possibility that, after an accident, one may need to ascertain with certainty that the other party actually has insurance.

 One of the easiest ways to obtain this is by asking the driver at the scene.
 If he or she is able to provide an insurance card, it is wise to instantly check the given insurance with a call to the provider listed.
 If the other driver is resistant, hostile, or suspiciously hesitant to provide this information, law enforcement officers can document their insurance on the report.
 In Tampa, this report can be requested through the Florida Highway Patrol or the Police department.
 Another option is to submit a request through the FLHSMV, which maintains insurance records for registered vehicles.
 If you were involved in an accident and need confirmation of the other party’s coverage, your insurance provider may also assist by running a claim check.